sanjit-bhat/Var-CNN/README.md

 2. By changing the parameters of the .main calls inside run_open_closed_world.py, you can re-produce our experiment with the trained unmonitored sites.

 ## Contact
 sanjit.bhat at gmail.com

 davidboxboro at gmail.com

-kwonal at mid.edu
+kwonal at mit.edu

 Any discussions, suggestions and questions are welcome!